awwaiid/thelackthereof/content/David Prolog.md

 ;;  OVERVIEW:  It is a given that variables in the fact base are independent, i.e., when you see ?x in one clause, it's ;;  different from the ?x that appears in another clause.
 But the fact that these two variables LOOK the same can be ;;  a huge pain in the butt in the unification process.
-To avoid huge headaches, its best to just make all variables ;; in the fact base unique right from the start!
+To avoid huge headaches, it's best to just make all variables ;; in the fact base unique right from the start!
 The UNIQUE function (aided by its helpers) below does this.
 Simply ;; put, it takes every variable it finds in an input clause, and replaces it with a unique, newly-generated variable.
 ;; Of course, appearances of the same variable within the same clause must be replaced by the same new unique variable